 Decide what feature is best for you

 The first step before choosing a student card is deciding what feature is most important to you.
-Since student credit cards are designed for new cardholders, they are built to help users get the hang of rewards and monthly payments.
-Some offer introductory rewards programs that let you rack up points or cash back and others have more manageable interest rates and fees – as a baby step into credit card payments.
+Some offer rewards programs that let you rack up points or cash back and others have more manageable interest rates and fees – as a baby step into credit card payments.
 Unfortunately, student cards typically excel in one of these areas and not both.

 Depending on which card features make the best sense for your spending – whether you are seeking practice budgeting and making monthly payments or the ability to stockpile rewards – you can then narrow down your options.

 See related: Student credit cards: The definitive guide

 Best student cards for low rates and fees

 If you are looking for an introduction to credit card ownership that won’t charge you steep rates and fees while you get accustomed to making monthly payments, the following student cards might be best for you.